What You Can Do and Examine

-The current state of affairs regarding the management of the serious metabolic disease pandemic (yes, the “other” pandemic) requires a much more subtle analysis than is currently provided.
+The management of the serious metabolic disease pandemic (yes, the “other” pandemic) requires a much more subtle analysis than is currently provided.
 Even among my “expert” colleagues in the low carb community, there is apparently a considerable paucity of depth of understanding.
 Unfortunately, this state of affairs translates into a “hopefully unintended” state of misinformation.

-If we visualize the entitled “continuum” from illness to health as a gas tank gauge, illness would be on the right “empty” position and health would appear on the left “full” position.
+We can visualize the “continuum” from illness to health as a gas tank gauge.
+Illness is near “empty.”
+And health would appear on the left “full” position.
 At the halfway point of the gauge, is a designation I’ll call “absence of disease”.
 In my experience (50 years of clinical study), this, second distinction (absence of disease) is casually overlooked.
 Understand that each of these three designations represent separate and distinct metabolic conditions.

-Front -line medical doctors are heavily concerned with insuring that patients don’t die, in other words they are concerned with morbidity and mortality.
+Front -line medical doctors are heavily concerned with insuring that patients don’t die They are concerned with morbidity and mortality.
 That position is an obviously vital and necessary state of affairs.
 That operational posture relates heavily to the right side of the gauge (empty).
 One of my doctoral degrees is in HEALTH, not medicine.
 My perspective encompasses the entirety of the aforementioned health status spectrum.
 We would be well advised to widen the aperture of health perspective.

-The observation that “improving” one’s health status from morbidly “ill” to a reduced risk, from that precarious designation, is appreciated.
+“Improving” one’s health status from morbidly “ill” to a reduced risk, from that precarious designation, is appreciated.
 However, it is NOT an acceptable endpoint for the overwhelming majority of our “charges”.
 In the majority of cases, people are NOT morbidly ill or unhealthy.
-However, in our current, collective, compromised state of health, the preponderance of the population DOES fall between the ill and disease-free indicators.
+However, a compromised state of health, most individuals DO fall between the ill and disease-free indicators.

 Most folks really want to be healthy.
 That represents the gap between reality and aspiration (between disease free and healthy on our gauge).
 Understanding and accepting that status i.e. that “disconnect” is extremely important for most people.
 That is the “space” in which I suggest we should concentrate more of our efforts and attention.
 I don’t think this position is in any way quixotic or unreasonable.